Maths at Walton Hall Academy

 Students are given a thorough initial assessment from which personal strengths and areas for improvement will be identified.
 This information is used to generate personalised targets.
 Planning is driven by the learners and tailored to their needs and preferences.
-These targets are easily accessible for learners during every lesson and are reviewed termly as part of their (ILP) Individual Learning Plan.
+These targets are accessible for learners during every lesson and are reviewed termly as part of their (ILP) Individual Learning Plan.

 Key Stage 5

-Our students follow Functional Skills in mathematics and some also follow GCSE Mathematics.
+Our students study Functional Skills in mathematics and some also study GCSE Mathematics.
 The Functional Skills course is specifically designed to give learners the skills to operate confidently, effectively and independently in education, work and everyday life.
 Where possible we try to apply skills practically, for example weighing and measuring in cookery, reading bus and train timetables, calculating cooking times and working out sale prices on specified items as well as teaching specific skills and strategies for everyday maths.
 The GCSE course is delivered over the two or three years that students attend Post 16.

 We aim for all students in Post 16 to leave school with a Maths qualification that is at least 1 level higher than when they entered the key stage in year 12.
 On entering Post 16, students complete diagnostic assessments that are specific to adult numeracy criteria.
-Results from these, in addition to KS4 results, are used to set students into three broad ability groups and to produce plans that specifically look at consolidating learning where gaps have been identified.
+Results from these, in addition to KS4 results, are used to set students into ability groups and to produce plans that specifically look at consolidating learning where gaps have been identified.
 By setting students into ability groups we are able to plan and deliver sessions that cover assessment criteria that are specific to the level in which they are learning.

-Sessions include teaching of skills, opportunities for practical application and interactive activities as and when appropriate.
+Sessions include the teaching of skills, opportunities for practical application and interactive activities as and when appropriate.
 The progress of each student is closely monitored to ensure students are stretched and challenged.